 With an email list, you can target specific segments of your audience to create more personalized messaging and make sure you send the right message to the right people—at the right time.
 All messaging should focus on the benefits (not the features) of your services and the problems you can solve for potential clients.

 There are a variety of tools available that can help you get the most out of your email marketing campaigns, including Mailchimp, Campaign Monitor, and Marketo.
-I strongly recommend tracking responses to collect more information from your clients.
+It’s best practice to track responses from recipients to collect more information from your clients.

 Drive traffic to your landing pages with social media marketing